 You’ll take classes for free and get your feet wet on what college courses are like.
 Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!

-Did you know you can earn AACC credit by taking courses on location at Broadneck High School?
+Did you know you can earn AACC credit by taking courses at Broadneck High School?
 While in high school, Broadneck students can begin a pathway to one of these AACC degrees:

 Fall junior year